Muse of Nightmares: Plot

 Sarai looks into Minya's dream and sees the tremendous tragedy she faces everyday, after witnessing many babies be killed by Eril-Fane while Minya was only able to carry the youngest children away and hide.
 Sarai, Lazlo, and the godspawn, who have formed a relucatant alliance with Eril-Fane and Azareen, find that hiding space, which houses a portal between worlds.
 Nova and other godspawn she befriended arrive to confront them but when she finds out Kora is dead, she is pushed into a murderous rage.
 A dosed Minya wakes up and uses all of her power to send all the ghosts at them, which ends the battle.
 Nova tortures Eril-Fane and Azareen by killing them over and over again in a time-loop, bitter that Eril-Fane killed her sister.
 Sarai convinces Nova to stop, but the citizens of the Citadel are kicked out while Nova takes over.
 Lazlo is taken hostage by Nova and the Citadel vanishes into another world.
 Sarai and her companions use a flying contraption to follow them, where they rescue Lazlo.
 Nova kills herself by falling into an ocean full of beasts.

 Afterwards, Minya begins to age normally because all the ghosts she was tethered to were let loose.
-Lazlo, the godspawn, and several of his explorer friends pilot the Citadel away into other worlds, hoping to find the other godspawns, that where sold by Skathis.
+Lazlo, the godspawn, and several of his explorer friends pilot the Citadel away into other worlds, hoping to find the other godspawns, that were sold by Skathis.
 Sarai hopes to find someone in one of the 100 worlds, who can make her a new body, because her soul is still tied to Minya (a tie-in to "Daughter of Smoke and Bone").
 Eril-Fane and Azareen lead a new Weep and have a son, who they name Lazlo.